Opinion | Admit it, Republicans. You don’t care how many Americans are killed by guns.

 That’s partly because the current legal regime is so hard to defend, and partly because they know they don’t really have to make a compelling case for the status quo.
 The combination of polarized partisan loyalty and the political geography that gives the GOP such an advantage means that your average Republican could go on Fox News and just grunt “Me love guns.
 Guns guns guns,” and the debate would not be lost.

 Their actual comments are barely more sophisticated.
-“We have a lot of drunk drivers in America that kill a lot of people,” said Sen. John Kennedy (R-LA) this week.
+“We have a lot of drunk drivers in America that kill a lot of people,” said Sen. John Neely Kennedy (R-La.) this week.
 “The answer is not to get rid of all sober drivers.”

-Kennedy — who despite his Foghorn Leghorn routine is a very smart guy (he was on law review at the University of Virginia and attended Oxford) — surely knew that any middle schooler could have shot down that argument.
-Drunk driving is indeed a big problem, which is one reason we regulate even sober drivers — you have to take a driving test and carry a license that allows the state to track you, we set up checkpoints to stop drunk drivers, and so on.
+Kennedy — who despite his Foghorn Leghorn routine is a very smart guy (he was on law review at the University of Virginia and attended Oxford) — surely knew that any middle-schooler could have shot down that argument.
+Drunken driving is indeed a big problem, which is one reason we regulate even sober drivers — you have to take a driving test and carry a license that allows the state to track you, we set up checkpoints to stop drunk drivers, and so on.

 But Republicans know they don’t need to convince anyone they’re right.
 They just need to push the pro-gun button.
 “It doesn’t reduce crime,” Sen. Ted Cruz (R-Tex.) said of modest measures proposed by Democrats, “it makes it worse,” because something like expanded background checks might make it less likely that the victims of the next mass shooting could return fire.

 But the argument they fall back on again and again is that in a nation with approximately 400 million guns in civilian hands, any new regulation would leave your precious, fragile gun rights as riddled with holes as the latest mass shooting victim.
-As Sen. Cynthia Lummis (R-WY) put it, Democrats are using the Boulder shooting “to further erode Second Amendment rights.”
+As Sen. Cynthia M. Lummis (R-Wyo.) put it, Democrats are using the Boulder shooting “to further erode Second Amendment rights.”

 That’s right, further erode those already-eroded gun rights.
 Lummis was endorsed last year by both the National Rifle Association and the Gun Owners of America, which is so extreme it considers the NRA a bunch of weak-kneed apologists.

 And that’s what it comes down to for Republicans: Gun violence may be bad, but it’s the price we must pay.
-“In the dialogue about gun control, we rarely consider how many Americans are united in their advocacy and enjoyment of this right,” said Sen. Chuck Grassley (R-Iowa).
+“In the dialogue about gun control, we rarely consider how many Americans are united in their advocacy and enjoyment of this right,” said Sen. Charles E. Grassley (R-Iowa).
 You, on the other hand, may derive enjoyment from not getting shot at the supermarket.
 But that’s just too bad.

 To be clear, with some important exceptions, elected Democrats have not exactly been heroic on this issue.
 The solutions they offer are usually limited in ambition and effect.
 They often let their advocacy languish.
 It’s perhaps understandable that given the stranglehold the gun lobby has on the Republican Party, Democrats sometimes succumb to despair about ever making our gun laws less insane.